UCSDMorimotoLab/CTRoptimization/docs/_src_docs/examples/ex1_trachea.rst

 In this example, the user can follow the instructions below to run the full optimization process through: path, sequential, and simultaneous optimization step.

-The run files for each step are as follows:
+The run files for each step are as follows.
 The user-defined parameter are the anatomical model (.ply format), starting point, target point and the number of control points, path points.
-A B-spline curve will be optimized by the function below:
+A B-spline curve will be optimized by the function below.
 .. code-block:: python

     import numpy as np